-When treating a complicated issue like Canine Separation Anxiety, supportive natural therapies like flower essences can offer fresh hope.
-In this article, learn which Bach flower remedies reduce anxiety, over-attachment, and panic, help level out your dogâ€™s emotions, and reduce the symptoms of Canine Separation Anxiety.
+When treating a complicated issue like Canine Separation Anxiety, natural therapies like flower remedies can offer fresh hope.
+Learn which Bach flower remedies reduce anxiety, over-attachment, and panic, help level out your dogâ€™s emotions, and reduce the symptoms of Canine Separation Anxiety.

-Separation Anxiety in Dogs
+The Problem of Separation Anxiety in Dogs

 â€‹Canine Separation Anxiety is a challenge faced by many dog owners.
 It affects all breeds and mixed breeds, being somewhat more prevalent in mixes.
-Of all dogs taken to veterinary behavior consultants, 20 to 40 percent are there for Separation Anxiety treatment.
+Of all dogs taken to veterinary behavior consultants, 20 to 40 percent are there for Separation Anxiety treatment [source].

-As a dog trainer, Iâ€™ve worked with people who scheduled their entire lives around never leaving their dog without supervision (something not all of us can do), and others who have spent unmentionable amounts of money replacing damaged or destroyed personal items, furniture, even doors, floors and walls.
-This is a behavior issue can be exhausting for both dog and owner.
+As a dog trainer, Iâ€™ve worked with people who scheduled their entire lives around never leaving their dog without supervision (something not all of us can do), and others who have spent unmentionable amounts of money replacing damaged or destroyed personal items, furniture, even doors, floors, and walls.

 For many dogs, the answer is yes.
 Thatâ€™s not to say it doesnâ€™t take work: careful training, desensitization and management are needed to reduce anxiety and shift an overly-needy relationship between dog and owner in a healthier direction.

 To â€œfixâ€ Separation Anxiety, the dogâ€™s perspective must change: the extreme, roller-coaster emotions driving anxious and often destructive behavior must be gently leveled out.
 And this is where flower essences can play such an important role.

 Flower essences (also calledÂ flower remedies) excel at balancing extreme, out-of-balance emotions.
-While often overlooked when it comes to dog behavior, they are a safe, gentle and surprisingly reliable tool for any emotion-driven behavior or training problem.
-(See my article, Flower Essences: What They Are and How They Can Help Your Dog, if you’re not familiar with this naturalÂ therapy.)
+While often overlooked when it comes to dog behavior, they are a safe, gentle, and surprisingly reliable tool for any emotion-driven behavior or training problem.
+(See my article, How Flower Essences Can Improve Dog Behavior, if you’re not familiar with this naturalÂ therapy.)

 Canine Separation Anxiety Symptoms

 First, what does Separation Anxiety in dogs look like?
 When we talk about Separation Anxiety, weâ€™re not describing a set of behaviors that occurs across the board in every dog.
-The term Separation Anxiety is more of a catch-all label that encompasses a variety of symptoms, each with with a range of expression from mild to severe.
+The term Separation Anxiety is more of a catch-all label that encompasses a variety of symptoms, each with a range of expression from mild to severe.
 Letâ€™s delve into what behaviors may be present:

 - Your dog paces anxiously or becomes clingy, following you everywhere before you leave.
-He may find a place to â€œhide outâ€ that feels secure (or to avoid being put in crate or other confinement).
+He may find a place to â€œhide outâ€ that feels secure (or to avoid being put in a crate or other confinement).

-Your dog pants heavily, drools, and/or trembles before or after you leave home.
+- Your dog pants heavily, drools, and/or trembles before or after you leave home.
 (You may find your dogâ€™s bedding soaked with saliva when you arrive back home.)

-Your dog barks, howls, and/or whinesÂ much or all of the time he’s alone, and it doesn’t improve over time.
+- Your dog barks, howls, and/or whinesÂ much or all of the time he’s alone, and it doesn’t improve over time.
 (It’s very common for dogs to vocalize when left alone, particularly when it’s a new experience.
 Most dogs will do this only briefly, and will discontinue the behavior as they get used to being left by themselves.)

-Your dog acts up in an attempt to prevent you from leaving â€“ attacking your shoes, humping your leg, â€œclimbingâ€ your body, stealing items to distract you, etc, as you try to leave.
+- Your dog acts up in an attempt to prevent you from leaving â€“ attacking your shoes, humping your leg, â€œclimbingâ€ your body, stealing items to distract you, etc., as you try to leave.

 - Your dog is destructive (usually this means chewing or shredding) when left alone or when left in his crate.

-Your dog tries to escape his crate, room, or other confinement when left alone.
+- Your dog tries to escape his crate, room, or other confinement when left alone.
 Escape behavior can be panic-driven, a learned behavior, or just plain determination.

-Your dog expresses distress through repetitive, self-calming behaviors like flank sucking or paw licking.
+- Your dog expresses distress through repetitive, self-calming behaviors like flank sucking or paw licking.

 Selecting Flower Essences for Canine Separation Anxiety

 Keep in mind that behavior is not the same as emotion.
 For instance, a lonely dog may comfort itself by chewing items that smell like his favorite person.
-A frustrated, under-exercised dog may chew to relieve pent up energy, Both dogs chew during separation, but the emotion behind the behavior is different for each dog, so the essences to help them would be different.
+A frustrated, under-exercised dog may chew to relieve pent-up energy, Both dogs chew during separation, but the emotion behind the behavior is different for each dog, so the essences to help them would be different.
 (For more, see my article on how to select flower essences for dogs.)

 How many flower essences at once?
 AÂ good rule of thumb is to limit the number of essences used in any one formula to no more than six at a time.
 While it may be tempting to pick every essence that seems remotely applicable, a more narrowly focused formula is more likely to be helpful, and you will have a better idea which essences are working for your dog.
 (More on this in my how-to guide on making a flower essence blend for your dog.)

 And – as with any serious dog behavior concern – flower essences for separation anxiety should be used in conjunction with, and as an aid to, a sound, behavior-based training program.
 Particularly with an issue as complex as this, it is unlikely that any one therapy, by itself, will â€œcureâ€ the problem.

 “Flower essences excel at balancing extreme, out-of-balance emotions.
 While often overlooked when it comes to dog behavior, they are a safe, reliable therapy for an emotion-driven issue like Separation Anxiety.”